shidel/FDI/README.md

 ### FDI Roadmap

-    Verify integrity of backup folder and zip backups.
+    Should, verify integrity of backup folder and zip backups.

-    STAGE700, add detection if installing from a folder and skip searching for installation media.
+    Should, STAGE700, add detection if installing from a folder and skip searching for installation media.
 Just set FMEDIA to subdirectory.

-    Remove need to leave in install media to reboot.
+    Probably, Remove need to leave in install media to reboot.

-    Add ability to install from Floppy only sources.
+    Maybe, add ability to install from Floppy only sources.

-    Deploy a solution to adjust for the long perceived pauses during backup and some package installations.
+    Might, deploy a solution to adjust for the long perceived pauses during backup and some package installations.
 Not a bug, but it may appear "hung-up" do to many files being copied.
 Namely, a backup of a previous version that included source files, will stick for a long time around 37% while coping all the old sources.

     (These require some additional tools not yet created for V8Power Tools)

-    Maybe localization support in exit error messages.
+    Maybe, localization support in exit error messages.

-    Advanced mode, target directory changing.
+    Probably, advanced mode, target directory changing.

-    Advanced mode, individual package selections.
+    Probably, advanced mode, individual package selections.

 ### Known issues